cpruvost/ocicontinst/README.md

 Very simple just use this variable : ci_count (= number of container instances)

-For autoscaling we need to use two components :
+For autoscaling we need to use two other components :

-- an OCI Alarm that will for ex trigger a notification when the average cpu of the Container Instances are > value
+- an OCI Alarm that will for ex trigger a notification when the average cpu of the Container Instances are > value or < value
 - a function that will run due to the notification and that will use OCI SDK to update the variable ci_count to autoscale up and down.

 What is nice is that each time you autoscale then you have a log report in Oracle OCI Stacks Resource Manager and so the monitoring is simple !!!